About CHUM

 The mission of CHUM is twofold: First, using our backgrounds as researchers, practitioners, and visual artists, we seek to create deeply interactive, evidence-based trainings that provide opportunities for a wide array of individuals to learn the fundamentals of culturally humble mentalities and actions.
 Second, we aim to provide individuals with the impetus and tactical resources to be purposefully and ethically engaged with those who are not like them, inside and outside of their professional work.

 Our core tenets are cultural responsiveness and cultural humility, two paradigms that are deeply intertwined.
 Policies and programs that advocate for and address the needs of those that they aim to serve, in consideration of that population’s cultural experiences and needs, are culturally responsive.
 Cultural humility, in turn, is the quality of being thoughtful, measured, and dynamic in engaging people from cultures different from one’s own–whether that be in terms of race, ethnicity, class, sexual orientation, gender expression, religion, etc. To be responsive to the needs of diverse populations, one must be open to understanding and processing differences in experiences and values across cultural groups and be engaged in how these experiences and values come to be.
+This PDF provides more info about CHUM!

 WHAT WE OFFER